opx-infra/gbp-docker/README.md

 ## Usage

 * `dbp build src/` runs an out-of-tree build and stores build artifacts in `./pool/` for easy publishing
-* `dbp run` runs an interactive bash shell in a persistent development environment container
+* `dbp shell` launches an interactive bash shell in the development environment container
+* `dbp run` starts a persistent container in the background
+* `dbp rm` removes the persistent container

+Both `dbp build` and `dbp run` use temporary containers if no container exists.

 ## Advanced usage